Blackhat (film)

-Blackhat is a 2015 American action thriller film produced and directed by Michael Mann and starring Chris Hemsworth, Tang Wei, Viola Davis, Holt McCallany and Wang Leehom.
-The film premiered at the TCL Chinese Theatre in Los Angeles on January 8, 2015, and was released in theaters on January 16.
+Blackhat is a 2015 American action thriller film produced and directed by Michael Mann, written by Morgan Davis Foehl, and starring Chris Hemsworth, Tang Wei, Viola Davis, and Wang Leehom.
+Hemsworth portrays a convicted hacker offered clemency for helping track down a dangerous cybercriminal.
+The title refers to the cybersecurity term "black hat," meaning a hacker with malicious intent.

+The film premiered at the TCL Chinese Theatre in Los Angeles on January 8, 2015, and was released in theaters on January 16, by Universal Pictures.
 Blackhat was a box-office bomb, earning only $19.7 million at the box office against a budget of $70 million.
 The film received generally mixed reviews, with criticisms focused on casting and pace, though the film appeared on some critics' year-end lists.

+A re-edited director's cut of the film was released on home video in November 2023.

 Plot

+Note: The plot synopsis refers to the theatrical cut of the film.
+Differences between the theatrical and director's cut are noted in the Release section.

-A nuclear plant in Chai Wan, Hong Kong, goes into meltdown when a hacker causes the coolant pumps to overheat and explode.
-Soon after, the Chicago Mercantile Exchange gets hacked, causing soy futures to rise.
+A nuclear plant in Hong Kong goes into meltdown when a hacker causes the coolant pumps to overheat and explode.
+Soon after, the Chicago Mercantile Exchange is hacked, causing soy futures to rise.
 The Chinese government and FBI determine that the hack was performed using a remote access tool.
-Captain Chen Dawai of the People's Liberation Army cyberwarfare unit is tasked with finding the hacker, and enlists the aid of his sister Lien, a networking engineer.
-He meets with FBI Special Agent Carol Barrett in Los Angeles and reveals the code in the tool was written by himself and Nicholas Hathaway, his college roommate, during their time at MIT.
+Captain Chen Dawai of the People's Liberation Army cyberwarfare unit is tasked with finding the hacker and enlists the aid of his sister Lien, a networking engineer.
+He meets with FBI Special Agent Carol Barrett in Los Angeles and reveals core parts of the code in the tool was written by himself and Nicholas Hathaway, his college roommate, during their time at MIT.
 Dawai requests that Hathaway, who is in prison for hacking banks, be offered a temporary release in exchange for his services.
 Hathaway, knowing how necessary he is to the investigation, demands new terms: his prison sentence commuted if his assistance leads to the hacker's identification and capture.
 He is required to wear an ankle bracelet monitor and be accompanied by deputy U.S. Marshal Mark Jessup.

 Hathaway manipulates the update system on Jessup's phone GPS that tracks his location, allowing him to follow his own lead and arrange a meeting with the hacker's partner at a restaurant.
 While they wait, he tells Lien about his past, but the partner does not arrive.
 Hathaway discovers a camera watching them and, following it to the connected computer, messages the hacker that he is now on his trail.

 Clues uncovered by Dawai and Barrett lead the team to Hong Kong, where they work with Police Inspector Alex Trang.
 The team traces the stock trade money to a paramilitary operative named Elias Kassar.
 Hathaway, Jessup, Chen, and Trang, along with a Special Duties Unit team, raid Kassar's hideout, and a shootout ensues in a drainage tunnel, resulting in the deaths of Trang and several officers as Kassar and his men escape.